 Our centre relies entirely on the fees that are invoiced to the client.
 The fees are determined by the cost of maintaining our facilities and our staff to ensure that we can offer the best possible care for your pet.

 Emergencies can be an unexpected strain on the finances and the vet will give you an estimate on the cost of treatment.

-Consultations are $78 and Saturday consultations being $94.
+Consultations are $80.
+Saturday appointments incur a 20% surcharge.
 This does not cover any extra treatment or medication that may be required.